For information about osteoporosis, to find a support group near you or to create a group in your community, please contact:

 Educators: join us in fulfilling our mission to provide life-changing education to the public and work toward a future Canada without osteoporotic fractures.
 We provide extensive training with ongoing continuing education and support, and we have a terrific social community of volunteers and staff collaborating and networking toward a common goal.

-Join our Volunteer Development Committee to help us make a difference, or join one of our Special Event Committees and help plan and implement our fundraisers!
+Join one of our Special Event Committees and help plan and implement our fundraisers!

 Please call the Chapter office at (204) 772-3498 or email firstname.lastname@example.org for details about the positions listed here.